 With WordPress being such a popular platform, you'd think that it's constantly targeted by hackers, and you'd be right.
 However, WordPress regularly updates the software to fix any vulnerabilities.

 You might have a problem with plugins causing vulnerabilities though.
 The most recent plugin hack made some WordPress websites using it redirect to a sales funnel.

-To prevent this, you could disable the plugin until it was fix.
+To prevent this, you could disable the plugin until it was fixed.
 But the fix came very fast, so there was no need to do that.
-When I noticed it on my sites, I just clicked “update” and the bug was fixed.
+When I noticed it on my sites, I just clicked "update" and the bug was fixed.

 WordPress is still the best option for beginners and people who don't have a very specific purpose.
 The themes available on ThemeForest or some other site will definitely solve the design problem for most people.